omermumtaz05/RISC-V-multicycle-FPGA/simulations/instruction_sequence3/README.md

-This directory contains the simulation results of Instruction Sequence 3
+**This directory contains the ModelSim simulation results of Instruction Sequence 3**

-The registers and data memory addresses being observed after each instruction are:
+## What is Being Observed for Verification:
 - Register `x0`
 - Register `x1`
 - Register `x2`